awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

    ```

 **Note**
 SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
 To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
 You can also use Run Command to quickly update one or more instances with the latest version\.
-For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ### Install SSM Agent on Ubuntu Server 16\.04 and 14\.04 64\-bit instances \(with deb installer package\)<a name="agent-install-ubuntu-deb"></a>

 1. You can use the following script if you need to install SSM Agent on an on\-premises server or if you need to reinstall the agent\.
 **Important**
 SSM Agent is installed by default on instances created from Ubuntu Server 16\.04 LTS 64\-bit AMIs with an identifier of `20180627` or later\.
 Instances created from AMIs with earlier identifiers, for example `20171121.1` and `20180522`, should continue to use deb installers\.
-If SSM Agent is installed on your instance in conjunction with a Snap and you install or update the SSM Agent using a deb installer package, the installation or SSM Agent operations may fail\.
+If SSM Agent is installed on your instance in conjunction with a Snap and you install or update SSM Agent using a deb installer package, the installation or SSM Agent operations may fail\.
 For more information, see [About SSM Agent installations on 64\-bit Ubuntu Server 16\.04 instances](#agent-install-ubuntu-about-v16)

    Create a temporary directory on the instance\.